The pitfalls of D.I.Y will writing

 - Do I need to know anything about the law of the country where that property is situated?

-- How does that country's inheritance laws affect a will I write in England and Wales?
+- How do that country's inheritance laws affect a will I write in England and Wales?

 - Is it relevant if I've already had a will made abroad?